On some generalized Rapoport-Zink spaces: Affine Deligne-Lusztig varieties in mixed characteristic

 \subsection{Connected components}

 In \cite{CKV} 2.3.5, Chen, Kisin and Viehmann introduced a notion of connected components for the affine Deligne-Lusztig sets $X_{\leq\mu}^G(b)$ by some ad hoc methods, since the algebro-geometric structure on $X_{\leq\mu}^G(b)$ had not been known by then.
 We denote by $\pi_0(X_{\leq\mu}^G(b)$ the set of connected components defined by Chen-Kisin-Viehmann in such a way.
 By resorting on the perfect scheme structure, we have a naturally defined notion of connected components for $X_{\leq\mu}^G(b)$.
 It is conjectured that the two definitions coincide, cf. \cite{Zhu} Remark 3.2 and \cite{CKV} 2.3.5.
-This is known in the case of unramified EL/PEL Rapoport-Zink spaces, cf. \cite{CKV} Theorem 5.1.5.
+This was known in the case of unramified EL/PEL Rapoport-Zink spaces, cf. \cite{CKV} Theorem 5.1.5.
+Recently this has been proved by He-Zhou in the general case, cf. \cite{HZ} Theorem A.4.